pcrockett/mollysocket-fly/README.md

 You should see a new Molly notification on your phone.
 If so, you're all set up!

+### Troubleshooting

+**The Molly app stops receiving notifications after a while.**

+Double-check that battery optimization for both the UnifiedPush distributor AND Molly is disabled.
+If you have already disabled battery optimization, and you're not running some custom Android ROM on your phone, check out [dontkillmyapp.com](https://dontkillmyapp.com/) to see if there are additional hoops you need to jump through.

+If that doesn't resolve the issue, some have reported that re-running `make deploy` after setting everything up will solve the problem.
+If that is true for you, please leave a comment in [this issue](https://github.com/pcrockett/mollysocket-fly/issues/8) -- this is a hard issue to reproduce, and we could use more feedback from users there.

 ### Side Notes

 **Free tier:**